Subscribe to The Digital Workplace

 David’s first book, Turn the Ship Around

 Today we have our first repeat guest on the show.
 David Marquet is back.
 He’s got a new book called “Leadership Is Language: The Hidden Power of What You Say and What You Don’t“.
 And I love this book.
 I’m really excited to talk to him.
 David Marquet, hi.
 Welcome to the show again.

 I made it through the gate.

 And now you’re really in our club now.
 It’s good.
-We loved what you had to say before just about leadership and the ideas you got from that.
+David Marquet, we loved what you had to say before just about leadership and the ideas you got from that.
 But this book I feel like is a great logical step in the next direction.
 Honestly, I was reading it.
 I was working on an article about productivity and about how to lead a more productive team.
 And I was about halfway done.
 And I started reading your book and I realized I had to change so many things.